Hassan0397/Global-Supply-Chain-Risk-Resilience-Dashboard-Power-BI/README.md

 # 📊 Global Supply Chain Risk & Resilience Dashboard — Power BI

-An interactive **Power BI** project designed to help executives, procurement, logistics, finance, and risk teams monitor supply chain risks, delays, and cost impacts while enabling scenario planning for resilience.
+An interactive **Power BI** project designed to help executives, procurement, logistics, finance, and risk teams monitor supply chain risks, delays, and cost impacts — all on a single consolidated dashboard.

 ---

 ## 🚨 Problem Statement

-Global supply chains are complex and exposed to multiple risks (supplier delays, route disruptions, geopolitical events, weather).
+Global supply chains face multiple risks including supplier delays, route disruptions, geopolitical events, and weather.
 Companies often struggle to:

 - Identify high-risk suppliers and routes quickly
 - Quantify potential impact on lead time and costs
 - Make informed decisions to mitigate delays and losses
-- Track operational KPIs and exposure in real-time

-**This project consolidates supply chain, shipment, and risk data into a single dashboard to enable actionable insights and risk mitigation.**
+**This dashboard consolidates all supply chain, shipment, and risk data into a single page for actionable insights.**

 ---